The strong predictable representation property in initially enlarged filtrations under the density hypothesis

 The main problem in the above argument is that, by applying the strong predictable representation property of $S$ to $(m^x_tq^x_t)_{t\geq0}$ and $(q^x_t)_{t\geq0}$ \emph{separately for each $x\in E$}, the $\FF$-predictable processes $K^x$ and $H^x$ appearing in the integral representations above have a priori no measurability properties with respect to $x$.
 Hence, one has to perform a martingale representation of $(m^x_tq^x_t)_{t\geq0}$ and $(q^x_t)_{t\geq0}$ which holds \emph{simultaneously for all} $x\in E$.
 To this effect, inspired by the recent paper \cite{EsmImk}, we shall work on the product space $(\widehat{\Omega},\oFF,\oPP)$ and establish a martingale representation theorem on that level (see Lemma \ref{lem:PRP_prod} and Proposition \ref{prop:mr}), thus ensuring nice measurability properties for the integrands $K^x$ and $H^x$.
 One can then go back to the original space $\basisp$ and combine the results of \cite{SY} and \cite{Jac85} to prove that all stochastic integrals admit $x$-measurable versions and make sense in the initially enlarged filtration $\GG$.
 At the final step, we evaluate the integral representations at $x=L$ and perform an integration by parts.
 Together with Proposition \ref{prop:Aks}, this will give the strong predictable representation property of $S^{\GG}$ on $\basisgp$.

-\begin{rem} In the seminal paper \cite{Jac85}, the author established a (weak) martingale representation result which holds simultaneously for all $\{(q^x_t)_{t\geq0} : x\in E\}$ as an auxiliary tool to derive the canonical $\GG$-decomposition of an arbitrary $\FF$-local martingale (see \cite[Proposition 3.14]{Jac85}).
+\begin{rem} In the seminal paper \cite{Jac85}, the author established a (weak) martingale representation result which holds simultaneously for all $\{q^x : x\in E\}$ (see \cite[Proposition 3.14]{Jac85}).
 As detailed in the Appendix, one can apply a similar reasoning in the present setting, avoiding the introduction of the product space $(\widehat{\Omega},\oFF,\oPP)$, at the expense of relying on more sophisticated tools (notably, stochastic integration with respect to random measures and fine properties of martingale representation, as in \cite[\textsection IV.4d]{MR542115}).
 In comparison, our approach only uses elementary notions of stochastic calculus and basic facts on the strong predictable representation property. \end{rem}